 The next logical question has to be, “Why doesn’t black Omaha build a monument to Malcolm X?”
 Social critic, Cornel West, may be able to help answer this question.
 A monument takes money and that means the duty would necessarily fall on the shoulders of the black professional, or middle class and Malcolm X has never been their go-to guy.
 In his essay, “Malcolm X and Black Rage,” West contends that black professionals have photos of Martin Luther King, Jr. hanging in their offices, but keep Malcolm X as a skeleton dangling in their closets.
 (97) Why?
 Because they identify more closely with wealth, status, and prestige–all constructs of white Euro-centric America–than they do with Black Nationalism.
 In other words, the black middle class believes in, and practices, racial and economic integration.

-Omaha is currently experiencing something of an inner city revival.
-New skyscrapers are going up, new luxury hotels, new corporate headquarters, and interest in developing the riverfront is palpable.
-Now is the time for Omaha to honor a native son known to thinking people the world over.
-Efforts are underway in Lansing, Michigan and Roxbury, Massachusetts–the other towns of Malcolm’s childhood–to preserve his legacy.
+Omaha is currently experiencing something of an inner-city revival.
+New skyscrapers are going up, new luxury hotels, new corporate headquarters, and interest in developing the riverfront are palpable.
+Now is the time for Omaha to honor a native son known to think people the world over.
+Efforts are underway in Lansing, Michigan, and Roxbury, Massachusetts–the other towns of Malcolm’s childhood–to preserve his legacy.
 Now it’s Omaha’s turn to do the right thing.